xendeni/BubbleGumSimulator/README.md

 ## Features

--Auto-Pickups (For most worlds as I have since discontinued updating it) -Pickup-All-Spawns (essentially a crashout...)
+1. Auto-Pickups (For most worlds as I have since discontinued updating it)
--AutoBubble
--AutoHatchEggs
+2. Pickup-All-Spawns (essentially a crashout...)
+3. AutoBubble
+4. AutoHatchEggs
--FastHatch??? (works when you have the fasthatch effect in combo w this on) -AutoDeletePets
+5. FastHatch??? (works when you have the fasthatch effect in combo w this on)
--AutoDeleteHats
+6. AutoDeletePets
+7. AutoDeleteHats

 > sidenote: all pickups are TouchInterest not CFrame so you can hatch and collect your currency simultaneously